Abdur Rahman Fahad

 Md Abdur Rahman Fahad, Razib Iqbal

 In this paper, we propose a novel data-driven approach for learning sensor-actuator activation and deactivation patterns in smart home environments, independent of specific human activities.
-Our method extracts information on sensor-actuator interactions, which is leveraged to generate adaptive operational policies for automation.
+Our method extracts information on sensor-actuator interactions, which is used to automate the decision making for actuators.

 ACM HUMANSYS 2025